jtlocsei/pull/README.md

 - Datomic Pull API: http://docs.datomic.com/pull.html
 - Om Next Query Expressions: https://github.com/omcljs/om

+## Authors and contributors

+Malcolm Sparks
+Luo Tian

 ## Copyright & License

 The MIT License (MIT)

-Copyright © 2018 Luo Tian

-Copyright © 2016 JUXT LTD.
+Copyright © 2016-2019 JUXT LTD.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: